Kylie Jenner’s Dripping Diamonds Lips Bling Has Fans Wondering If They’ve Ever Seen Anything Uglier

 “That has to be the ugliest piece of jewelry I’ve ever seen,” another wrote.

 Countless other comments slamming Kylie’s necklace came in.
 While some called the jewelry “tacky,” others described it as “vile.”
-Most prevailing, however, was fans dubbing the necklace as ranking amid one of the ugliest pieces they’ve ever set eyes on.
+Most prevailing, however, was the sentiment that the necklace was among one of the ugliest pieces they’ve ever set eyes on.

 “That is the ugliest thing I have ever seen,” one fan wrote.

-As The Daily Mail reports, the necklace was a gift from Kylie’s boyfriend and baby daddy, Travis Scott.
-The Astroworld rapper has accompanied his girlfriend and their 1-year-old daughter Stormi on their current travels.
+As Daily Mail reports, the necklace was a gift from Kylie’s boyfriend and baby daddy, Travis Scott.
+The Astroworld rapper has accompanied his girlfriend and their 1-year-old daughter, Stormi, on their current travels.
 Travis is known for showering Kylie with lavish gifts.
 Last year, Travis gifted Kylie a Ferrari as a “push present,” per Harper’s Bazaar.

 Over on Kylie’s Instagram, where followers are likely dedicated fans, feedback seemed more positive.
 Birthday wishes were sent, with the update itself racking up over 4.6 million likes in two hours.
 Celebrity likes also came in from sister Kim Kardashian, model Gigi Hadid, and sister to Britney Spears, Jamie Lynn.